shanno1/GamesNaturalUnity/README.md

 * Attack Sharks(Going to implement shark attack sound effects that react when your within shark proximity)

 #Scenes:
-* Path following scene(Main Character)
+* Title Scene
-* Attack Scene
+* Opening Scene Ralph and Jeff go to school
-* Flocking Fish AI scene
-* Path following fish through scenes
-* Ocean top surface scene
+* Ralph swims away
+* Jeff Chases Ralph
+* Shark Attack/ Final scene where Jeff finds Ralph at boat
+* Game Over(if Shark eats Jeff)
+* The End(If Jeff Finds Ralph)

 #Cameras:
 * 1 on the body of Jeff for first person pov